-The tariff lets you make and receive calls as well as stopping certain calls being made, eg, mobile or Premium Rate numbers.
+The tariff lets you make and receive calls as well as stopping certain calls being made, eg, mobile or premium rate numbers.
 You can also call to check your bill amount at any time, or check online, helping to keep costs down and budget for your bills.

-Also see the Cheap Home Phones guide.
+Also see the Cheap Broadband guide.

 Mobility Grants: If you are disabled and need a car to get around, the Mobility Scheme from Motability may be able to give financial help for driving lessons or to replace or adapt your car.

-Budgeting loans and advances: This is a government scheme providing interest free loans to those on certain income-based benefits if you need essential items for your home or other things that you cannot pay for in a lump sum, such as clothes and furnishings.
+Budgeting loans and advances: This is a government scheme providing interest-free loans to those on certain income-based benefits if you need essential items for your home or other things that you cannot pay for in a lump sum, such as clothes and furnishings.

-Sadly demand is extremely high at the moment and there isn't a bottomless pot of money, so if the council or Jobcentre decides your circumstances aren't urgent or you're not struggling, you may not get anything.
+If the council or Jobcentre decides your circumstances aren't urgent or you're not struggling, you may not get anything.
 But if you think you qualify and really need the cash, it's definitely worth a shot.
 Find full info and how to apply in the Debt Help guide.

 On top of the grants above, if you have, or are having children, check to see if you're eligible for any of these additional grants.

-If you're on certain benefits (Income Support, iJSA, iESA, full Child Tax Credit), the Sure Start Maternity Grant will give £500 to help buy clothes and equipment for a new-born baby if it's your first child.
+If you're on certain benefits (Income Support, iJSA, iESA, full Child Tax Credit), the Sure Start Maternity Grant could give £500 to help buy clothes and equipment for a new-born baby if it's your first child.